URL redirection: Forcing HTTPS

 If a user types in a URI or clicks on a link that refers to the insecure variant, the browser will automatically redirect to the secure version in case the website is contained in the HSTS preload list shipped with the application or if the user had already visited the origin in the past.

 Otherwise the website will be contacted over HTTP.
 A website operator may decide to serve such requests by redirecting the browser to the HTTPS variant instead and hopefully also priming HSTS for future accesses.

 Similar domain names

 A user might mistype a URL.
-Organizations often register these "misspelled" domains and redirect them to the "correct" location.
+Organizations often register these misspelled domains and redirect them to the intended location.
 This technique is often used to "reserve" other top-level domains (TLD) with the same name, or make it easier for a ".edu" or ".net" site to accommodate users who type ".com".

 Moving pages to a new domain

 Web pages may be redirected to a new domain for three reasons: